 So does what you pick at the front end of that system (the camera-related components) make a difference to what you need/choose at the other end of that digital system (computer-related components)?
 To a small degree, yes.

 If you're in a system that's growing in megapixel count (and which one isn't?), the back-end components need to grow when you upgrade, too.
-As you bump from 12mp to 16mp to 24mp, you'll need a faster CPU, more memory, and definitely more storage space.
+As you bump from 12mp to 16mp to 24mp to 42mp, you'll need a faster CPU, more memory, and definitely more storage space.

 But there are subtle aspects to the "system" now.
 For instance, software support.
 The store you buy the camera from will probably point out that it comes with software.
 Frankly, the programs supplied by some makers is what most of us who've been in the software industry would call Crapware.
 It doesn't do much, it isn't updated often, it has frustrating controls and abilities, it still doesn't support the latest OS change, it may even crash a lot.